smelgin/fflagsSfPoC/README.md

 But to keep it simple and stright to the point, I made a project in a Developer org, so my use case is simple and I tried to make it financial-oriented to keep it interesting.

-Let's say that there was a requirement to create a LWC to show the accounts credit scoring.
+Let's say there was a requirement to create a LWC to show the accounts credit scoring.
 The scope includes to list a few fields and show a bar chart comparing the client score and the media score for that industry.
-But off course, it can't be done in just one sprint (I lied, sorry), because it needs to query a webservice ...
+But off course, it can't be done in just one sprint, because it needs to query a webservice to get the MediaScore ...
 So we can approach this with a layered solution.

 - First, we can deploy the MVC which includes the LWC and a few fields.
 - Second, we can deploy whatever we finished on the chart part.